What is Help to Buy?

 Step 2: The government lends you up to 20% of the property's value as an equity loan.

-After five years, you'll need to start paying interest on the government loan.
+After five years, you start paying interest on the government loan.

-Find out more: our full Help to Buy equity loan guide explains how the scheme works in England
+- Find out more: our full Help to Buy equity loans guide explains how the scheme works and the price caps in each region.

 London Help to Buy equity loan

-The London Help to Buy scheme works in the same way as Help to Buy equity loans - but buyers in London can borrow 40% of the property price from the government rather than 20%.
+The London Help to Buy scheme works in the same way as Help to Buy equity loans in the rest of England - but first-time buyers in London can borrow 40% of the property price from the government, rather than 20%.

-This allows them to buy a property with a mortgage of just 55% loan-to-value ratio.
+This means Londoners participating in the scheme can buy a property with a mortgage of just 55% loan-to-value.

 Forces Help to Buy